-Use of the internet, DocuSign and online account
+Use of the internet and online account

-Internet is not a secure network and any communications/materials/documents/information transmitted over the Internet or through access to Online account or DocuSign may be intercepted or accessed by unauthorized or unintended parties, may not arrive at the intended destination or may not arrive in the form transmitted.
-There can be no assurance that any communications/materials/documents/information transmitted over the Internet or through access to Online account or DocuSign shall remain confidential or intact.
-Any communications/materials/documents/information transmitted to or from You through Internet, the Online account or DocuSign shall be at Your sole risk.
-It is Your responsibility to ensure that no person shall have access to Your Online account or DocuSign other than You or Your duly authorized representatives as the case may be.
+Internet is not a secure network and any communications/materials/documents/information transmitted over the Internet or through access to Online account may be intercepted or accessed by unauthorized or unintended parties, may not arrive at the intended destination or may not arrive in the form transmitted.
+There can be no assurance that any communications/materials/documents/information transmitted over the Internet or through Online confidential access to account shall remain or intact.
+Any communications/materials/documents/information transmitted to or from You through the Online account shall be at Your sole risk.
+It is Your responsibility to ensure that no person shall have access to Your Online account other than You or Your duly authorized representatives as the case may be.